ylethingoc/ylethingoc/README.md

 🍉 I’m currently learning everything

-😻 I’m glad having a talk with everyone
+😻 I’m glad to have a talk with everyone

 🦜 Please simply ping me via Skype by id live:ngocyenle08